deepmodeling/tbplas/doc/source/tutorial/overview.rst

 which involves specifying the lattice vectors, adding orbitals and adding hopping terms.
 TBPLaS uses translational symmetry and conjugate relation to reduce the number of hopping terms, so only half of the terms are needed.
 From the primitive cell we can calculate the band structure, density of states, polarizability, dielectric function, and AC conductivity via exact diagonalization or Lindhard functions.
-We can also build complex models of moderate size using Python-based tools, and evaluate properties like band structure and density of states in the same approach.
+We can alsos build complex models of moderate size using Python-based tools, and evaluate properties like band structure and density of states in the same approach.
 Strains and external fields can be implemented by directly modifying the orbital positions, on-site energies, hopping terms and other attributes of the primitive cell instance.